Rockies vs. Astros Player Props Betting Odds

 McMahon Stats

-- McMahon has 80 hits with 20 doubles, three triples, 13 home runs and 38 walks.
-He has driven in 43 runs with four stolen bases.
+- McMahon has 80 hits with 20 doubles, three triples, 13 home runs, 39 walks and 43 RBI.
+He's also stolen four bases.

 McMahon Recent Games